Fiscal, Demographic, and Performance Data on California’s K-12 Schools

 In November 1984 voters approved the California State Lottery as a new source of revenue for California.
 A minimum of 34% of annual lottery sales revenues must be distributed to public schools

-A quick update on the convergence of reforms dramatically altering California’s public K-12 education landscape.
+A quick update on the convergence of reforms and now a pandemic that have dramatically altered California’s public K-12 education landscape.

 What began as a small experiment in 1993 - when 29 charter schools opened - has grown into a significant alternative system within California's K-12 public schools, with more than 1,200 schools serving more than 600,000 students.